 - Inform learners about procedures for applying extensions or aegrotat/compassionate grounds.

-- Remind students that (most) assignments can be submitted late with only a 10% deduction (if within week of original due date, as per the University policy).
+- Remind students that (most) assignments can be submitted a few days late with only a small deduction (refer to your faculty’s guidelines for assessment).
 In other words, that it’s not worth getting stressed out and cheating just to get an assignment submitted on time.

 Foster students’ intrinsic motivation